AdamScherlis/adamscherlis.github.io/posts/huffman/index.md

 So, given some estimated symbol frequencies, how do we build a tree like this?
 If the frequencies are all powers of two (or in general, n), it's easy: just make sure each symbol ends up on the appropriate tier.
 But if not, there will be many ways to approximate the true distribution.
 We want the tree that provides the shortest expected length for a symbol chosen according to the estimated distribution; this will correspond to the shortest encoded length for a sufficiently long text.

+## Huffman coding

+(I was going to link to a nice friendly intro to Huffman coding here.
+[Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) has a surprisingly clunky one.
+Please let me know if you have a better one!)

-I haven't seen a good derivation of the n-ary case of Huffman coding anywhere, so here's a proof sketch.
+I haven't seen a good derivation of the n-ary case of Huffman coding anywhere, so here's a proof (sketch) of optimality that builds up the algorithm in a couple steps.
 I'll state lemmas, followed by the general ideas for their proofs.

 Let's say we're designing an n-ary code C for an alphabet A of k symbols: